eternagame/EternaBrain/README.md

 - read_structure
   - Reads in a file containing puzzle information and returns a pandas dataframe (accessible by headers and row numbers) containing the data.

+### getData.py
+- getData_pid
+  - Returns the movesets and structure given the pid, pid list (from the movesets), movesets, and puzzle structure.